Jieiku/abridge/content/pages/privacy.md

 template = "pages.html"
 +++

-We do not use cookies and we do not collect any personal data.
+## Privacy

+- This site does not set or use cookies.
+- This site does not store data in the browser to be shared, sent, or sold to third-parties.
-No personal information is collected, stored in the browser, shared, sent, or sold to third-parties.
+- No personal information is shared, sent, or sold to third-parties.

-Effective Date: _1st Jan 2022_
+**Effective Date:** _1st Jan 2022_